Saheli-M01/Visco/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/d73a947a-69a9-4f10-a5a3-43fc3455de87) and click on Share -> Publish.

+### Notes for API routes on Vercel

+- This repo includes a serverless function at `api/run-code.js` that proxies requests to the Piston API for C++ execution.
+- `vercel.json` has a rewrite to preserve `/api/*` routes.
+Ensure this file is deployed.
+- If you test locally, prefer using `vercel dev` so `/api` works in dev.
+Alternatively, the frontend has a dev-time fallback that attempts to call Piston directly (may be blocked by CORS depending on environment).

 ## Can I connect a custom domain to my Lovable project?